 You may not spend much time thinking about hearing protection, let alone the best ear protection out there for certain activities.
-However, it may be more important thank you think.
+However, it may be more important than you think.
 Let’s say you spend the morning mowing the lawn, then swimming laps at the local pool.
 After fueling up with lunch, you head to the park pavilion for an orchestral performance.

 You may not realize it, but you’ve just participated in three activities that can threaten the health of your hearing.

 What's the best way to protect your ears and your hearing health in those situations?
 Two words: Hearing protection.
 By wearing proper protection, you can save your hearing while still enjoying your favorite hobbies or profession.

 Hearing protection reduces the amount of sound that gets transmitted to the middle and inner ear.
 The amount of sound reduced, measured in decibels (dB), is called acoustic attenuation.

 All hearing protection should clearly indicate its attenuation level or noise reduction rating (NRR).
 Attenuation levels range from 0-30 dB.
 The best hearing protection will lower total noise exposure to below 85 dB.